Due to the weather conditions Mount Vernon will be opening it's doors at 11 AM today. Be safe and we look forward to seeing you.

-Martha Washington first hired Lear to tutor her grandchildren.
-In 1784, George Washington employed Lear to manage his expense reports to Congress as well as his correspondence.
+In 1786, George Washington employed Lear to manage his expense reports to Congress as well as his correspondence.
+Additionally, Lear was hired to tutor Martha Washington's grandchildren.
 Lear was integrated into the Washington household both during and after the presidency.

 Lear married his childhood sweetheart Mary "Polly" Long in 1790.
 The couple's son Benjamin Lincoln Lear was born in their living quarters on the third floor of the presidential residence in Philadelphia the following year.
 Lear was dogged by debt during the frequent economic fluctuations of the Early Republic and was granted the rank of colonel as Washington's chief aide, though he never faced active duty.
 Mary Lear died in a 1793 Yellow Fever epidemic.
 Lear later established the T. Lear & Company to promote land speculation for the future site of the nation's capitol, however the venture failed.